Logan-Fouts/Thesis/Writing/Theoretical Background/Theoretical Background.md

 ## Review of Image Detection Techniques

 An examination of image detection techniques available reveals many different methodologies, from simple deterministic algorithms to complex neural networks.
-Each with trade-offs in terms of accuracy, efficiency, flexibility, and/or scalability.
 By understanding current methods, this research can identify areas where improvements can be made and how a layered approach can address and utilize them.

-To give a quick understanding a few commonly used methods and their theories are explained in the following section.
+To give a quick understanding a few commonly used methods and their theories are explained briefly in the following section.

 ### Dhash
 Difference Hash (Dhash), is a well known image hashing algorithm used for very quick near-duplicate image identification.
 It works by converting images into gray scale, resizing them, and then comparing adjacent pixel values to generate a binary hash which is often then converted into a hexadecimal format.
 Then, typically the hamming distance is used as the similarity measure \cite{Dhash}.